NUMBKV/COMP590-Data-Processing/README.md

 Then, based on our backend team's demands, we sum the counties' daily data by state to show every states' daily confirmed cases and save the aggregation result into [daily_cases/new_daily_states.csv](https://github.com/NUMBKV/COMP590-Data-Processing/blob/2f3621c39b0d5599fa7ba75eee4e8fb67c5e4a4d/daily_cases/new_daily_states.csv).
-Below is a plot of a sample visualization of this result.
+Below is a plot of a sample visualization of this result (the below zero value is due to statistical error).
 ![Samples visualization from new_daily_states.csv](daily_cases/state.jpeg)

 Finally, to ease the backend load and accelerate our website's performance, we separate the counties' that belongs to the same state/territory and then aggregate them into a csv file called confirmed_cases_statename.csv.
 All these saved file are in [daily_cases/new_daily_states_county](https://github.com/NUMBKV/COMP590-Data-Processing/blob/2f3621c39b0d5599fa7ba75eee4e8fb67c5e4a4d/daily_cases/new_daily_states_county).
+Below is a plot of a sample visualization of this result (the below zero value is due to statistical error).

 ## 2. Vaccination Data Processing
 ## Our team members